kyma-project/kyma/docs/application-connector/08-03-register-manage-services.md

         }
 ```

-#### Use custom headers and query parameters for fetching specification from URL
+## Use custom headers and query parameters for fetching API specification from URL
 You can specify additional headers and query parameters that will be injected to requests to the specification URL.
 >**NOTE:** Unlike headers and query parameters used to authenticate requests to target API, these are used only for one time specification fetch and are not stored!